Video game rehabilitation: Results

 Balance and energy expenditure are other great improvements seen amongst patients of gaming rehabilitation methods.
 Methods such as using the Wii Fit board and Wii Sports games have proven effective at increasing these numbers amongst a variety of patients.
 Elderly and cerebral palsy patients have been the focus of these outputs, as both have the ability to improve these categories of their lives.
 Specifically, elderly have been shown to display poor balance and mobility due to aging conditions, resulting in a need for rehabilitation intervention and cerebral palsy patients display a combination of poor posture and poor balance which result in a need for therapy, as well.
 Both, after a period of engaging in a variety of Wii-based games, have shown improvement comparable to, or better than, what they display during regular methodologies, gaining support for these systems.
 Specifically, for the elderly community, interactive video-game based system exercise on the balance can improve balance after 6 weeks of implementation Elderly patients with Parkinson's disease showed improved performance in activities of daily living after 14 sessions of balance training, with no additional advantages associated with the Wii-based motor and cognitive training.

 Finally, motor-skill rehabilitation has been proposed as another possible way in which games can be used for rehabilitation purposes.
 Stroke patients with upper extremity motor difficulties have been the primary focus of this subject and, in this case, a variety of gaming environments have been experimented with.
 Output has shown that their Fugl-Meyer UE scores and their Functional Independence Measure scale score increase after a period of engaging in virtual rehabilitation, suggesting that their mobility dysfunction decreased and their degree of independence increased due to the intervention.
-Additionally, output has suggested improved motor skills on a higher level, having several researchers suggesting positive improvements in their stroke patients as a result of virtual rehabilitation methods.
+Output has suggested improved motor skills on a higher level, having several researchers suggesting positive improvements in their stroke patients as a result of virtual rehabilitation methods.
 At this higher level, researchers have suggested improved ability to walk, or ambulation, and improved use of larger motor skills after intervention.
 One other class of patients that has been studied less frequently in this category of rehabilitation is cerebral palsy patients.
 Ability to walk certain distances without the use of an assistive device was the method of measurement for this category.
 After a period of working with a Wii-based system, it was shown that a patient who struggled with walking large distances before, was able to walk a noticeably longer distance.
 This suggests an improvement in larger motor skills, whereas the stroke patients demonstrated an improvement in finer motor skills, focused strictly on their use of upper extremities during the gaming rehabilitation.